amwas411/global-optimization-tool/README.md

 "npm start" will create a local server at localhost:3000.
 Now you may change files in "src" folder and immediatly see result at the local server.

 To build project run command "npm run-script build".
-If you want to make a pull request, you should pull all content of the "pavelyarkov.github.io" folder which was created when you cloned the repository.